3.1 - Templating

 Inside

-, let’s replace the JSON response insidegetHome
+src/controller.ts, let’s replace the JSON response insidegetHomewith an HTML response.-

 The status code will remain the same (200).